Matthew-Hurrell/viva-la-nacho/README.md

 #### Edit Recipe Form Validation

-The edit recipe form features exactly the same validation as the post recipe form as the fields are identical.
-The code was refactored to change the form variable to include the edit recipe form when that form is on screen.
-It is important to still validate the edit recipe form, as althought the user has already submitted the recipe and it passed the tests on the first submission, if the fields are edited and content is removed and it is now not valid, the form is likely to fail when it is submitted to the database again.
+The edit recipe form features exactly the same validation as the post recipe form, as the fields are identical.
+The original code was refactored to change the form variable to include the edit recipe form.
+It is important to still validate the edit recipe form, as although the user has already submitted the recipe and it passed the tests on the first submission, if the fields are edited and content is removed and it is now not valid, the form is likely to fail when it is submitted to the database again.
 This is why the edit recipe form is still validated with javascript.
-The fields are all tested individually and if a test fails, the form is prevented from submitting and the user is presented with a pop-up notification which provides the user information on what field failed and why.
-When all the fields pass the tests the form is submitted to the database and the page is refreshed.
+The fields are all tested individually and if a test fails, the form is prevented from submitting, and the user is presented with a pop-up notification that provides the user information on which field failed and why.
+When all the fields pass the tests, the form is submitted to the database and the page is refreshed.

 ![Edit Recipe Form Validation](readme/assets/images/edit-recipe-form-validation.png)